wzsh/rpi_attach/README.md

-# Raspberry PI libraries
+# Raspberry Pi Toolkits by wzs
+This repository collects some useful toolkits of mine when played with raspberry pi.

-## rpitouch.h
+## 1. rpitouch.h
-rpitouch.h is a library for handling touch event of raspberry pi with touchable LCD on Raspbian OS.
+rpitouch.h is a library for handling touch event of Raspberry Pi mounted with a touchable LCD on Raspbian OS.

 ### Usage:
   1. #include "rpitouch.h"